Vasanthkarthik-cloud/Vasanthkarthik-cloud/README.md

-👋 I'm a computer science student passionate about technology, especially in the areas of Linux, Docker, and Kubernetes.
-I enjoy learning how systems work under the hood and building efficient, containerized solutions.
+👋 I'm a computer science student passionate about technology.

 - 🔭 I’m currently working on linux, docker and kubernetes.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/vasanthk2724/)